Compare Pantoprazole vs. Omeprazole: Treatment, Side Effects, Cost

 What are the side effects of omeprazole and pantoprazole?
 Does one have worse side effects?

 For omeprazole, adverse reactions include “headache, abdominal pain, nausea, diarrhea, vomiting, and flatulence.”
 Pantoprazole’s side effects are similar, including “headache, diarrhea, nausea, abdominal pain, vomiting, flatulence, dizziness, and arthralgia.”
 Omeprazole does include risk of c. difficile-associated diarrhea (CDAD), a deeply uncomfortable and persistent gastrointestinal infection.
 C. diff is a common hospital-borne infection and a cause for concern; c. diff may be resistant to treatment, particularly if a patient has a long history of antibiotic use.
 The FDA has stated that it is “working with manufacturers to include information about the increased risk of CDAD with use of PPIs in the drug labels.”
-Currently, pantoprazole does not list c. diff infection as a potentially adverse effect on its label.
+Currently, pantoprazole does not list c. diff infection as a potential adverse effect on its label.

 What are the side effects of omeprazole OTC?